 Comfort and Mobility

 The REI Talusphere Full Zip pant also features a stretchy material which offered excellent comfort and mobility.
-After practicing extensive yoga poses, pushing the maximum ranges of both pants, we felt the Stretch Ozonic narrowly edged the REI Talusphere out in terms of mobility.
-While the Outdoor Research Foray's well-designed and articulated pant legs were designed well, they're still a long way from the Stretch Ozonic which are on a completely different level due to offering movement that is not restricted.
+After practicing extensive yoga poses, pushing the maximum ranges of both pants, we felt the Stretch Ozonic narrowly edged the REI Talusphere out regarding mobility.
+While the Outdoor Research Foray's well-designed and articulated pant legs were designed well, they're still a long way from the Stretch Ozonic which are on an entirely different level due to offering movement that is not restricted.
 If you're out and about on an adventure that requires a fair amount of mobility, these pants are tough to beat.

 Breathability & Ventilation